-I've devoted a lot of words this year to deciphering how to make bubble gum pink look anything other than nauseating, but now it seems there's another tricky colour on the block - yellow.
-The citrus shade has a remarkably strong presence in this year's AW collections and the street style crowd have wasted no time in making this giddy confectionary shade their own.
+I've devoted a lot of words so far this year to deciphering how to make bubble gum pink and pouffy pastels look anything other than nauseating, but now it seems there's another tricky colour on the cards - yellow.
+The citrus shade had a remarkably strong presence in this year's SS runway shows and the street style crowd have wasted no time in making this giddy confectionary colour their own.
 If you're thinking of braving a burst of lemon this year, here's some inspiration from the FROW.

-Reimagining a utilitarian trench coat or rain jacket in an unexpected primary colour like yellow looks utterly modern.
+Reimagining a utilitarian rain jacket in an unexpected primary colour like yellow looks utterly modern.
 What I love about the look below is that there's nothing prissy or prim about it (yellow does have some unfortunate child-like, rubber-ducky associations).
 This look is punchy, graphic and very fresh.

-A slogan T-shirt has a touch of defiance and rock 'n' roll about it, so choosing one in yellow is unexpected and eye-catching.
+Choosing a utilitarian sweatshirt in yellow is unexpected and eye-catching.
 Again, it goes against the traditionally girlish image of this sunshine shade.
-Plus, pairing it with sexy red patent leather boots toughens up the look further.
+Plus, pairing it with trainers and a masculine blazer adds a boyishness to the overall look.

-If you're going to wear?a yellow floral-print dress, choosing a piece anchored by a dark colourway, such as black, is a great way of adding a more grown-up feel to your look.
-This dress has depth and although the blooms are oversized and in primary colours, they don't overwhelm the wearer.
+If you're going to wear a yellow floral print, choosing a piece anchored by a dark colourway, such as black, is a great way of adding a more grown-up feel to your look.
+This shirt has depth so the bright blooms don't overwhelm the wearer.